Execute – Meaning, Definition, Synonyms and Antonyms

 Meaning:

-Executing refers to the act of carrying out or performing a specific task, plan, or directive.
-Additionally, it can denote the legal act of putting someone to death as a form of punishment.
+Executing refers to the act of carrying out or performing a specific action, plan, or directive.
+It often implies doing it successfully, not just intending to do it.

 Definition: